hashicorp/vault/website/source/intro/getting-started/dynamic-secrets.html.md

 ```

 This is a basic IAM policy that lets the user perform any action within
 Amazon EC2.
-With the policy saved, write it to Vault:
+With the policy saved, write it to Vault and create a new role:

 ```
-$ vault write aws/policy/deploy policy=@policy.json
+$ vault write aws/roles/deploy policy=@policy.json
 Success!
-Data written to: aws/policy/deploy
+Data written to: aws/roles/deploy
 ```

-Again, we're using a special path here `aws/policy/<NAME>` to write
+Again, we're using a special path here `aws/roles/<NAME>` to write
 an IAM policy to Vault.
 We also used the special syntax `@filename` with
 `vault write` to write the contents of a file.

 ## Generating the Secret

-Now that we've configured the AWS backend and wrote a policy, we can now
+Now that we've configured the AWS backend and created a role, we can now
-request an access key pair for that policy.
+request an access key pair for that role.
 To do so, just read the
-special path `aws/<NAME>` where `NAME` is the policy name:
+special path `aws/creds/<NAME>` where `NAME` is the role name:

 ```
-$ vault read aws/deploy
+$ vault read aws/creds/deploy
 Key         Value
-lease_id    aws/deploy/0d042c53-aa8a-7ce7-9dfd-310351c465e5
+lease_id    aws/creds/deploy/0d042c53-aa8a-7ce7-9dfd-310351c465e5
 access_key  AKIAJFN42DVCQWDHQYHQ
 secret_key  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
 ```